Slender Glass Lizard

 Natural History: Known as the glass lizard because of the easily broken tail.
 Glass lizards eat invertebrates and small lizards.
 Mating occurs in May and 5 to 15 eggs are laid in late June or July.
 Hatchlings range from 10 to 13 cm TL.
 Hawks and carnivorous mammals are the main predators.

 Status: The slender glass lizard is not listed as threatened in Illinois although it is seldom encountered.
-Listed as a Species in Greatest Need of Conservation in the Illinois Wildlife Action Plan.
+It is listed as a Species in Greatest Need of Conservation in the Illinois Wildlife Action Plan.

 Etymology: Ophisaurus – ophis (Greek) meaning serpent, reptile; sarous (Greek) meaning lizard, reptile; attenuatus – (Latin) meaning tapered, drawn out, thin.